 \$1.00 OFF!
 Any L.P.
 Or Tape With This Coupon!
-Now thru April 237 River City Records 50970 U.S. 31 North South Bend 277-4242
+Now thru April 23T (One coupon per person.
+Coupons not valid for cut-outs or on sale (cons.)
+River City Records 50970 U.S. 31 North South Bend 277.49.49

 National Steel announces hike PITTSBURGH [AP] - National Steel Corp., the nation's third largest producer, yesterday announced a \$5.50 per ton price increase on its steel mill products to recover the cost of the new soft coal contract.
 The price hike was announced the day after U.S. Steel Corp., the nation's largest producer, and Wheeling-Pittsburgh Steel Corp., the ninth largest, announced increases of \$10.50 a ton. 'this increase is necessitated by the direct cost effect in the first year of the agreement recently concluded with the United Mine Workers," said National's chairman, George A. Stinson.
 Stinson predicted there would be other indirect cost increases to the steel firm as a result of the national coal agreement.
 "Consequently, the increase in prices announced today will leave National Steel with such other indirect costs to be dealt with in the future," Stinson said.
-'This price increase does not, in any way, address the problem of the extraordinary energy costs incurred during the coal strike which, if averaged for the year, could justify a much higher in crease, the corporation chariman The Carter Administration's Council on Wage and Price Stability has estimated the coal agreement would increase steel production costs by about \$4 dollars a ton over the coal contract's three-year by U.S. Steel and Whellin-Pittsburgh inflationary and said it would endanger the industry's recovery achieve." he said. from foreign competition. the views expressed by various effect Saturday.
+This price increase does not, in any way, address the problem of the extraordinary energy costs incurred during the coal strike which, if averaged for the year, could justify a much higher in crease," the corporation observed The Carter Administration's Council on Wage and Price Stability has estimated the coal agreement would increase steel production costs by about \$4 dollars a ton over the coal contract's three-year by U.S. Steel and Whellin-Pittsburgh inflationary and said it would endanger the industry's recovery achieve." he said. from foreign competition. the views expressed by various effect Saturday.
 They apply to members of the administration in sheet steels, structural shapes, Washington that inflation is the plates, tin plate and tube products. most pressing problem before us, Stinson said.